What is PeachCare for Kids®?

 Each child in the program is enrolled in a Care Management Organization (CMO) and has a primary care provider, who coordinates the child's care.

-The three CMOs have toll-free numbers and websites available for health care providers to find out more about enrolling with Georgia Families:
+The four CMOs have toll-free numbers and websites available for health care providers to find out more about enrolling with Georgia Families:

 Who is eligible for PeachCare for Kids?